Introduction

 affect both the environment and mankind, as we shall see by

+the time we're done looking at all the evidence.
 Many of you right now may think global warming is a

 big hoax, an assortment of "junk